Choosing the Correct Beam Delivery Method

 Fig. 3: Example of a roll-to-roll label cutting system.
 The scan head is located in the central housing (just below the monitor) and is responsible for cutting each label on-the-fly as the material moves beneath.

-For these reasons, a galvo scan head is an excellent choice for cutting thin materials very quickly, especially for on-the-fly converting applications like labeling and packaging.
+For these reasons, a galvo scan head is an excellent beam delivery method choice for cutting thin materials very quickly, especially for on-the-fly converting applications like labeling and packaging.
 A typical converting setup will include some rollers unwinding the web of raw film material with an encoder monitoring velocity in real-time.
 This information is fed back to the scan head and changes can be made in real-time to the cut vectors to compensate for any changes in velocity, especially during ramp up and ramp down.
 These web speeds are typically very fast, 50-100 meter/min or more, and the required cut speeds needed to keep up are impossible to do with cut heads on x-y stages.

 Advantages of Scan Head Delivery for Cutting Complex Shapes Quickly in Thin Materials